ming900518/macOS-Virtual-Machine/README.md

 2. Open Terminal and run this command
 `defaults write com.apple.Virtualization.Installation AuthInstallSigningServerURL https://gs.apple.com`
 3. Run this project (This project works on my Mac but might not run on yours)
-4. Quit the app when "Virtual Machine" window showed up, move ipsw.ipsw & disk.dmg into the app's container
+4. Quit the app when "Virtual Machine" window showed up, move disk.dmg into the app's container
 5. Rerun this project
 6. Open Apple Configurator 2, if everything works, There should have a VirtualMac in DFU mode
-7. Drag ipsw file into Apple Configurator 2, click Restore to install macOS
+7. Drag macOS 12 IPSW file into Apple Configurator 2, click Restore to install macOS
 9. When it's done, you should see a purple window greeting to you.
 Bon Appétit!

 Special thanks to [KhaosT](https://github.com/KhaosT), his code make this possible.